 Monitor rent payments so you are alerted immediately when a payment is late.
 Don’t just “assume” a tenant has paid.
 Ideally, set up direct debits so rent payments are made automatically, but if this isn’t possible for any reason, keep records of payments so you can spot when a tenant’s rent is overdue.

 Have a policy in place to handle overdue rent, which is detailed in the tenancy agreement.

 - Discussing payment plans

 - Seeking a repossession order if the tenant doesn’t leave

-Treat each case individually and consider offering payment plans to otherwise reliable tenants. but make it crystal clear that rent arrears will not be tolerated and you’ll have no choice but to evict non-paying tenants.
+Treat each case individually and consider offering payment plans to otherwise reliable tenants, but make it crystal clear that rent arrears will not be tolerated and you’ll have no choice but to evict non-paying tenants.
 In most cases, this will be enough to prevent any serious problems.

-36. Do not rent to family and friends
+36. Renting to family and friends

 37. Always buy landlord insurance